roytanck/display-environment-type/readme.txt

 = Why is there no display on the front-end of the site, for logged-in users with the admin bar enabled? =

 There's no display for non-admin users.
 The reasoning behind this is that in most cases, you'd probably not want to bother logged-in subscribers with a bright-colored box on their admin bar.
+For the same reason, the environment type is also hidden for subscribers in wp-admin.

 For additional control, you can use the 'det_display_environment_type' filter hook: